jonathan-smith-1/dl_with_numpy/README.md

 make html
 ```

-To run the unit tests, in the `dl_with_numpy` directory, run from the command line:
+To run the unit tests, in the root `dl_with_numpy` directory, run from the command line:

 ```shell
 py.test